 How Do I Network Myself for a Job?

-To stand out from the crowd, we know now that just your perfectly built resume will not do.
-While you might think that you would step in the interview room and sway the interviewers through your expertise in answering the questions but to pop the bubble, that might leave a positive impression but would not increase your chances of getting hired.
+To stand out from the crowd, just your perfectly built resume will not do.
+While you might think that you would step in the interview room and sway the interviewers with your expertise in answering the questions.
+However, chances are that it might leave a positive impression but would not increase your possibilities of getting hired.